wasp-lang/wasp/web/docs/introduction/introduction.md

 For the end, let's create a home page of our app.

-First we define it in main.wasp:
+First, we define it in `main.wasp`:
 ```wasp title="main.wasp"
 ...